pdnpa/interpretation-key/docs/src/docs/forest/broadleaved-high.md

 Grown from seed or planted seedlings and consisting of large, tall mostly deciduous, broadleaved, mature trees with a closed canopy.
 This category includes ‘ancient’ semi-natural woodlands.

+For this assessment no minimum mapping unit is applied.

 ## Aerial Definition

 ![](https://report-publishing/media/interpretation-key/fig3.png)